hyperledger-archives/composer/contrib-notes/readme.md

     $ npm test

-You're now ready to start with the Fabric Composer project.
+You're now ready to start with the Hyperledger Composer project.